 Sign-up here to receive our quarterly hedge fund email newsletter.

-If you have any questions or feedback about the ACA Hedge Fund Update, please contact Chris Ray, Director, US Alternatives Practice, or contact our hedge fund practice management team here.
+If you have any questions or feedback about the ACA Hedge Fund Update, please contact Chris Ray, Director, US Alternatives Practice, or email our hedge fund practice management team at [email protected].